 If your main concern is lifespan & durability, or don’t have young children or pets in your house, then wool is definitely the best choice.
 Wool carpeting can last a lifetime.
 Each wool fiber has a three-dimensional spiraling crimp, which gives it natural elasticity.
 This elasticity gives wool fiber the ability to stretch up to 30% more than its original length and then bounce back just like a miniature spring.
 You will get the same reaction when it’s compressed.
 Wool is born with this natural resilience that permits it to withstand all the day-to-day traffic you can give it.
 Wool carpets can recover easily from the inevitable crushing caused by furniture.

-Synthetic Carpet Pros
+Synthetic Carpet Pros and Cons

 Nylon is durable, easy to clean, resilient and the most sustainable of the synthetic carpets.
 It has good yarn memory which prevents crushing, good abrasion resistance, resists stains well with treatment and holds color well.
 It is, however, also prone to static electricity, unless it’s treated for the problem.

 Polypropylene (olefin) is inexpensive, has superior stain resistance (except for oil-based stains), and resists fading from sunlight.
 It also tends to have poor resiliency, which can lead to crushing, and poor resistance to abrasion.
 Colors are limited due to dying methods during manufacturing.

 Wool Carpet Pros and Cons